crismali/magic_lamp/README_forv1.md

  configure Magic Lamp in your `teaspoon_env.rb` file as well.

-This way you can take advantage of `after_create` callbacks for your fixture setup without polluting your database everytime you run your JavaScript specs.
+This way you can take advantage of `after_create` callbacks for your fixture setup without polluting your database every time you run your JavaScript specs.

 Basic Usage
 -------------------